siddu-nayak/sale-analaysis/README.md

 # sale-analaysis
-this is my first git respository
+this is my first git respository. author - siddu nayak